The Ultimate Guide to Auto Hail Damage Repair

-By using a combination of these auto hail removal techniques and 25+ years of industry experience, our master team of technicians are able to restore the vehicle to its pre-damaged condition.
+By using a combination of these auto hail removal techniques and tools plus 25+ years of industry experience, our master team of technicians are able to restore the vehicle to its pre-damaged condition without damaging the paint.

 Auto insurance will generally cover hail damage if you have comprehensive coverage as part of your policy but only before the damage was sustained.